solana-foundation/developer-content/content/guides/dapps/cash-app.md

 ## Project Design Overview

 Let's start by quickly mapping out the entire dApp design.
-To create a clone of cash app, we want to have the following functionalities:
+To create a clone of Cash App, we want to have the following features:

-1. Account Creation
+1. Account creation
-2. Deposit and Withdraw Funds
+2. Deposit and withdraw funds
-3. User-to-User Money Transfer
+3. User-to-user money transfer
-4. QR Code Generation
+4. QR code generation
-5. Connect with Friends
+5. Connect with friends
-6. Activity Tracking
+6. Activity tracking
-7. Send Payment Requests to Friends
+7. Send payment requests to friends

 To enable these functionalities, we will do the following: